Available with Business Analyst license.

 To use this utility, your ArcGIS Server site needs to have an ArcGIS Network Analyst extension license.

-A street network dataset for the USA is provided for Business Analyst Enterprise users in file geodatabase format (.gdb file).
-Before using the .gdb file, you must install a StreetMap Premium license file (.sdlic), which is available through Esri Customer Service.
-You can review the license information in ArcGIS Pro to verify that the *.sdlic license file is enabled.
+A street network dataset for the USA is provided for Business Analyst Enterprise users in file geodatabase format (. gdb file).
+Before using the .gdb file, you must install the Business Analyst data license (. sdlic ), which is emailed at the time of purchase or data update.
+You can review the license information in ArcGIS Pro to verify that the *. sdlic license file is enabled.
 Once enabled, the publish routing services utility can be used to publish services from the .gdb file.

 All data needed for street address geocoding and network analysis are included with the 2018 US Data for Business Analyst on My Esri.